Davidgarve/practica1/README.md

 This package is dedicated to classes responsible for orchestrating the application's flow.

-- **`Main`**: The main class serves as the entry point, initializing essential components and triggering the weather data update.
+- **`org.ulpgc.dacd.control.Main`**: The main class serves as the entry point, initializing essential components and triggering the weather data update.
 - **`OpenWeatherMapSupplier`**: Manages communication with the OpenWeatherMap API, handling requests, and parsing the received data.
 - **`SqliteWeatherStore`**: Takes charge of managing the SQLite database, including the storage of weather data.
 - **`WeatherController`**: Orchestrates the execution of tasks at regular intervals, ensuring the periodic update of weather data.